shopsys/monorepo-tools/docs/wip_glassbox/wip-glassbox-customization.md

 State of forms is described much more in this [document](form-extension.md)

 ## Entities
+* visibility of all private properties and methods of repositories of entities was changed to protected (@Miroslav-Stopka)
+    * there are changed only repositories of entities because currently there was no need for extendibility of other repositories
+    * protected visibility allows overriding of behavior from projects
 * visibility of all private properties and methods of DataFactories was changed to protected (@Miroslav-Stopka)
     * protected visibility allows overriding of behavior from projects
 * entities can be extended by inheritance